SmartCarrion/Scan-Namer/README.md

 PDFs are always treated as standalone documents, since they can already contain multiple pages.
 Each PDF is analyzed and renamed individually based on its content, regardless of when it was created.

 For PDFs, the agent converts only the first page to an image for analysis by the AI model, then uses the resulting name suggestion for the entire PDF file.

+Note: PDF support requires Poppler to be installed.
+See the Prerequisites section above for installation instructions.

 ## Configuration